 Standard Industrial Classification (SIC) Code – Four-digit industry code, as defined by the US Department of Labor, Occupational Safety and Health Administration.
 The SIC Code is used to identify if a facility requires coverage under the Industrial General Permit.

 Stormwater Runoff – Any kind of runoff from a precipitation event, including stormwater runoff, snowmelt runoff, and surface runoff and drainage.
-(See 40 CFR § 122.26(b)(13))
+(40 CFR § 122.26(b)(13))